Dive Dominica with Fort Young Hotel

 Sunday to Thursday: Diving for adults and kids begins early 8am after breakfast, 2 tank morning dives, afternoon dives or excursions.
 One night dive will be provided with Pizza movie night.
 Presentations and slide shows throughout the week in the evenings.
 Whale watching & Sunset Cruise.
 Seal Team courses, Jr. Dive Master courses, Jr. Open Water courses, UW Naturalist courses, and digital photo courses being run.
 If you purchased a course you are already signed up and if you are interested in a course please email or call us to let us know and we will sign you up based on availability.
 Max 4 students per course.

 Saturday: Say goodbye and see you again soon.
 Post and share your photos of your amazing time at Kids Sea Camp.

-Detail schedule with excursions, dinners and tours will be provided in your documents package.
+Detail schedule is subject to change with excursions, dinners and tours will be provided in your documents package.

 Ocean Front Suites: Our finest accommodation.
 Each of our suites is named after a key figure from Dominica’s past and is fit for those appreciating a bit of grandeur today.
 All suites combine spectacular views from the bedroom and balcony with a giant double bed, a walk-through dressing room, along with two bathrooms, featuring both a whirlpool tub and shower.
 And for those wishing for some privacy to entertain in their exclusive quarters, the dining room table seats eight.

 Ocean Front Rooms: Combining breathtaking views (some with wraparound balconies offering 270 degree vistas), there’s nothing but sky separating the balconies of our oceanfront rooms from the turquoise seas below.
 Families are well catered for, as four of the rooms interconnect, and every room comes with bath with shower, cavernous cupboards to store your clothes and possessions, coffee making facilities and a color TV.

 Amenities and Features